jcasimir/planning_turing/planning/unit_1.markdown

 * KO: I don't think this is a problem.
 For this first group, let's not think too much about the scheduling, we'll have a much better idea of how much time things take and which things need more lecture/discussion.
+* KO: I'd like to start them on the [CLI tutorial](http://tutorials.jumpstartlab.com/topics/cli.html) as early as possible, because it has some serious potential to let them feel like they kick ass.
+Perhaps the tutorial part can be in the first week, before even starting with the CSV stuff, or perhaps Monday in week 2 so they have time to rest a bit over the weekend before having their mind blown (albeit with "hello world".
+But still).
+The CLI exercises at the end that build on CSV-II could be a nice way to bring the CLI stuff back in after a break from it, and warm them up for the next project, which is EventReporter.

 # Week 2